-By this means the government may secretly and unobserved, confiscate the wealth of the people, and not one man in a million will detect the theft.
+By this means the government may secretly and unobserved, confiscate the wealth of the people, and not one man in a million will detect the theft.– John Maynard Keynes on inflation of monetary supply.
+The Economic Consequences of the Peace (1920).

 Inflation is the increase in the price of goods and services in an economy, over a set period of time.
 For that reason, inflation is also defined as the reduction of the purchasing power of a given currency.
 There are several conditions that define price inflation.